trapexit/mergerfs/mkdocs/docs/config/functions_categories_policies.md

 # functions, categories and policies

-The POSIX filesystem API is made up of a number of functions. **creat**, **stat**, **chown**, etc. For ease of configuration in mergerfs, most of the core functions are grouped into 3 categories: **action**, **create**, and **search**.
+The POSIX filesystem API is made up of a number of functions. `creat`, `stat`, `chown`, etc. For ease of configuration in mergerfs, most of the core functions are grouped into 3 categories: `action`, `create`, and `search`.
 These functions and categories can be assigned a policy which dictates which branch is chosen when performing that function.

 Some functions, listed in the category `N/A` below, can not be assigned the normal policies because they are directly related to a file which has already been opened.

-When using policies which are based on a branch's available space the base path provided is used.
-Not the full path to the file in question.
-Meaning that mounts in the branch won't be considered in the space calculations.
-The reason is that it doesn't really work for non-path preserving policies and can lead to non-obvious behaviors.

-NOTE: While any policy can be assigned to a function or category, some may not be very useful in practice.
-For instance: **rand** (random) may be useful for file creation (create) but could lead to very odd behavior if used for `chmod` if there were more than one copy of the file.

 ## Functions and their Category classifications